 - Run multiple tests on your website with GT Metrix and Pingdom to have a benchmark to work from.

 - Run a couple of tests through Google Page speed to determine your average score.

-Let’s start with the low hanging fruits.
-It’s always a good idea to disable any Divi setting and plugins if you are not using them for your website.
+Let’s start with the low-hanging fruits.
+It’s always a good idea to disable any Divi settings and plugins if you are not using them for your website.
 This will reduce the number of requests and decrease the scripts that will be loaded.
 You need to go to Divi > Theme Options > General.
 As you can see in the image below, I’ve disabled most of the settings.